Kartikist/essays/_posts/2026-03-19-masala-papad-effect.md

+---
+layout: post
-Why Enterprise Products Feel So Poor Despite All the Money
+title: "The Masala Papad Effect: Why Enterprise Products Feel So Poor Despite All the Money"
+description: "How scarcity mindset quietly shapes the products we build."
+date: 2026-03-19
+tags: [product, ux, behavior, scarcity]
+---

 I grew up in a house where money was heavy.